xwmx/nb/nb.go/README.md

 ## Tests

-The nb.go test suite consists of go unit tests for internal functionality and bats tests to verify external behavior.
-Tests from the primary test suite are symlinked into [nb.go/test](https://github.com/xwmx/nb/tree/master/nb.go/test) in order to run against nb.go.
+The `nb.go` test suite consists of go tests for internal functionality and bats tests to verify external behavior of the executable.
+Tests from the primary bats test suite are symlinked into [nb.go/test](https://github.com/xwmx/nb/tree/master/nb.go/test) in order to run against `nb.go`.

 ---